athomasq/athomasq.github.io/categories/memos/2023-01-series-a-metrics.md

 ----

 (Founder equity going into Series A is the one that people are sometimes surprised by.
-But it’s becoming far less important than the others in this market environment.)
+There was a time when VCs would refuse to fund startups where the founder owned too little of the company, going into the A, for fear of misaligned incentives.
+But I suspect that's changing; in the current market environment, VCs understand that sometimes founders have to dilute a lot, just to stay alive.)

 <br/>